matscus/ammunition/README.md

-# Ammunition
+# Ammunition, a simple application, for test datapools and universal KV in-memory store
 ![GitHub](https://img.shields.io/github/license/matscus/ammunition?color=31E311)

 #### Attention - The previous version was moved to the v1 branch and marked as deprecated.

-# Ammunition a simple application, for test datapools and universal KV in-memory store

 - Long term storage in postgresql.
 - In-memory stored all data.